Bevy TLDR

 Events are the immediate version of messages.
 They come in two types:

-These events are consumed by an Observer which is a callback system that takes an On system parameter:
+These events are consumed by an Observer which is a callback system that must take an On system parameter as the first argument:

 fn on_respawn(